PlaypowerLabs/EdOptimize/README.md

 2. **Item Response Log Data**: A dataset that contains individual responses to test items from the students.
 [Click here to view a sample](https://docs.google.com/spreadsheets/d/1Zcb4TLAanbNVZORve91Upa0-QL9liZ3G7XNx3Cz4DF4/edit#gid=1857608461)

 ### Step 2: Collect (or simulate) the raw data
 You can create your own automated data pipeline that creates the two tables mentioned in the section above.
 Please ensure that the columns and data types of your data match the data samples presented.
 If you do not have all of the data points presented in the tables above, try to put in some dummy values.
 If you want to modify these dashboards, please open an issue.
-If you need professional help, please contact Nirmal (nirmal@playpowerlabs.com).
+If you need professional help, see our contact details at the top or bottom.

 Optionally, we have also provided a data simulation script `data_prep/raw_data_simulation.R` that simulates the two data tables (i.e. Eveng Log and Item Reponse Log).
 To simulate the data on your end, you can simply run the `raw_data_simulation.R` and it will generate the required RData data containing the raw data for you.